RohitDSonawane/DE-VL_Project/startup_funding_project/PROJECT_DOCUMENTATION.md

 ## Project Overview

-### Objective
+### Goal
-Build predictive models to analyze Indian startup funding patterns from 2015-2020, identifying key factors influencing investment amounts.
+Build a model to predict Indian startup funding amounts from 2015-2020, and figure out which factors matter most.

-### Key Goals
+### What We Wanted to Do
-- Clean and standardize 3,036 startup funding records
+- Clean up 3,036 startup funding records
-- Extract insights through exploratory data analysis
+- Understand the data through analysis
-- Engineer 8 core features for machine learning
+- Create 8 features for machine learning
-- Build regression models (Linear Regression + Random Forest)
+- Build prediction models (Linear Regression + Random Forest)
-- Identify key drivers of funding through feature importance
+- Find out what drives funding amounts

 ### Scope
-**2nd-Year BTech Mini-Project** - Simplified ML pipeline with educational focus on core concepts.
+This is a **2nd-Year BTech Mini-Project** - we kept it simple and focused on the basics.

 ---